Henrico VA Grand Larceny Defense Lawyer

-Henrico VA Grand Larceny Defense LawyerGrand larceny – like petit larceny – is the unlawful taking of personal property from another.
-The difference is that grand larceny is a felony punishable by imprisonment in a state correctional facility for up to 20 years.
+Henrico VA Grand Larceny Defense LawyerGrand larceny is a crime in which something very valuable is stolen.
+It is the unlawful taking of personal property from another.
+Grand larceny is a felony punishable by imprisonment in a state correctional facility for up to 20 years.
 Va.
 Code § 18.2-95 defines grand larceny as a larceny from the person of anything worth more than $5 of value or larceny not from the person of another of goods worth $1,000 or more or larceny of any firearm.
 The Henrico Commonwealth Attorney aggressively prosecutes these cases.
+If you are being investigated for this type of offense or have already been arrested, then you need to secure top rated representation from a Henrico County VA grand larceny lawyer.

 Top Rated Henrico Attorneys Representing Clients Accused of Larceny